shishir10/apimock/README.md

+#Update :

+The endpoint /csv2json take parameters by post method, and accepts a field called 'file' as form data.

 #test-setup

 This repo contains a broken server setup you are expected to fix.
 The server then needs to give the correct responses to the below questions.